 - Brand damage through negative publicity

-Employers and facility managers have a responsibility to provide a safe environment for workers and the general public.
-We believe addressing hand hygiene is an important part of this responsibility.
+Employers and facility managers have a responsibility to provide appropriate skin care solutions for workers and the general public.
+We believe implementing a hand hygiene program is an important part of this responsibility.